 Having approved the budget plan, governing bodies must approve any subsequent virement and receive regular financial reports during the year.
-In addition schools are required to notify the authority of any such in-year revisions to their budget plans on a termly basis.
+Schools are required to notify the authority of any in-year budget plan revisions on a termly basis.

 Early in the Autumn Term, each year, schools should prepare an outline budget plan for the following financial year taking into account projected pupil numbers and any other anticipated changes.